mrisher/smtp-sts/mta-sts.md

 ### Policy Updates

-For policies authenticated via Web PKI (HTTPS), updating the policy requires that the owner make changes in two places: the `_smtp_sts` RR record in the Policy Domain's DNS zone and at the corresponding HTTPS endpoint.
-In the case of a race-condition if the policy update in HTTPS lags behind the DNS TXT record or vice versa, the policy fetched during that period will fail to authenticate (and is thus treated as though it did not exist, as described in _Policy Discovery & Authentication_).
-Senders who have a cached policy will thus fall back to that cached policy.
-Thus Policy Domains can expect an existing published policy to be used until an update is rolled out in both locations.
+Updating the policy requires that the owner make changes in two places: the `_smtp_sts` RR record in the Policy Domain's DNS zone and at the corresponding HTTPS endpoint.
+In the case where the HTTPS endpoint has been updated but the TXT record has not been, senders will not know there is a new policy released and may thus continue to use old, previously cached versions.
+Recipients thus can expect a policy to continue to be used by senders until both the HTTPS and TXT endpoints are updated and the TXT record's TTL has passed.

 ## Policy Discovery & Authentication

 Senders discover a recipient domain's STS policy, by making an attempt to fetch TXT records from the recipient domain's DNS zone with the name "_smtp_sts".
 A valid TXT record presence in "_smtp_sts.example.com" indicates that the recipent domain supports STS.
 To allow recipient domains to safely serve new policies, it is important that senders are able to authenticate a new policy retrieved for a recipient domain.

 Web PKI is the mechanism used for policy authentication.
 In this mechanism, the sender fetches a HTTPS resource (policy) from a host at `policy._smtp_sts` in the Policy Domain.
 The policy is served from a _well known_ URI - https://policy._smtp_sts.example.com/current.
-To consider the policy as valid, the _policy_id_ field in the policy MUST match the _id_ field in the DNS TXT record under `_smtp_sts`
+To consider the policy as valid, the _policy_id_ field in the policy MUST match the _id_ field in the DNS TXT record under `_smtp_sts`.

 When fetching a new policy or updating a policy, the new policy MUST be fully authenticated (HTTPS certificate validation + peer verification) before use.